oscar6echo/notebook-chat/README.md

 ## 3 - Snapshots

-Click on the icon
+Click on the icon to toggle the webchat.
+Or double-press `U` to open it.
+Close it with the toolbar button.

 ![](img/toolbar.png)

-to toggle the webchat
+*Toolbar*

 ![](img/chatbox.png)
+*Webchat*